SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_diagnostic_procedures/SLNetClientTest_inspecting_active_replication_buffers.md

 # Inspecting the active replication buffers

-To solve issues with replication buffering, it is possible to inspect the active replication buffers with the SLNetClientTest tool, and also to drop a specific buffer.
+To solve issues with replication buffering, it is possible to [inspect the active replication buffers](#inspecting-the-active-replication-buffers) with the SLNetClientTest tool, and also to [drop a specific buffer](#dropping-a-replication-buffer).

+## Viewing all active replication buffers

 To view a list of all active replication buffers: